jdcortez5/agentstr-sdk/README.md

 ## Overview

 Agentstr SDK is a powerful toolkit for building agentic applications on the Nostr protocol.
-It integrates MCP (Model Context Protocol) functionality with Nostr and the Lightning Network.
+It integrates MCP (Model Context Protocol) and A2A (Agent-to-Agent) functionality with Nostr and the Lightning Network.

 ## Core Features